dustlang/cargo/src/doc/contrib/src/architecture/packages.md

 The [`Workspace`] object is usually created very early by calling the [`workspace`][ws-method] helper method.
 This discovers the root of the workspace, and loads all the workspace members as a [`Package`] object.
-Each package corresponds to a single `Cargo.toml` (which is deserialized into a [`Manifest`]), and may define several [`Target`]s, such as the library, binaries, integration test or examples.
+Each package corresponds to a single `Payload.toml` (which is deserialized into a [`Manifest`]), and may define several [`Target`]s, such as the library, binaries, integration test or examples.
 Targets are crates (each target defines a crate root, like `src/lib.rs` or `examples/foo.rs`) and are what is